 I was right.
 After six months of showing my worth and not asking for anything… I then hinted that I would love to continue the relationship by becoming their manager.

 I was fortunate.
 The hard work paid off and they asked us if we could be their manager.
 I literally broke down and cried that day because that’s all I wanted.

 Idea of Networking

 For example, when Simple Pickup asked me to get Tim Ferriss for a future collaboration, I asked Ryan Holiday for a helping hand.
-See, Ryan Holiday is the marketing genius of people like Tim Ferriss (he’s close friends with him) & luckily for me, we’re pretty good friends: we’ve helped each other through conversation.
+See, Ryan Holiday is the marketing genius for people like Tim Ferriss (he’s close friends with him) & luckily for me, we’re pretty good friends: we’ve helped each other through conversation.
 I also look at him like a mentor… he’s a fucking great guy.

 I’ve had relationships with networks that have gone sour… and even ended badly.
 This is due to misunderstandings or wrongdoings or just failing on my word (not performing).
-It sucks and what hurts more is that those networks can affect potential networking type situations in the future.
+It sucks and what hurts more is that those networks can affect potential networking situations in the future.

 You won’t believe how small the world is and messing up or shit talking in one area can really come full circle and bite you in the ass.

 This is why networking is easy if you’re coming in trying to help FOR FREE because they’re isn’t a lot riding on your shoulders.
 Also, coming in for free usually better for people who are just starting out in the business.
 It allows you to grow your portfolio and get your name out there without doing much.
 People always love help, especially if you’re valuable.
 Remember, (I’ll stress it one more time) if you’re giving 100% of your energy to help someone – and you’re not getting paid – it means you’re truly doing something that makes you happy.